-Will the traditional CAB events (eg. Jazz on the Overlook, Mistletoe Mingle, SK80s) still take place?
+Will the traditional CAB events (eg. SK80s, Spring Formal) still take place?

-No. Because 500-750 students typically attend these events, it is impossible to find large enough event spaces that could ensure social distancing.
+It depends, though it is unlikely these events will take place in their usual capacity.
+Due to space constraints, and the inability to ensure distancing at these events, CAB is thinking creatively about new events to bring to campus this Spring.
 CAB, Student Senate, and Student Development are still determined to plan other events that allow students to connect with one another and have fun!

-Will large Residence Hall events like Around Founders, Mac Movie, Carter Christmas, or Down in Andreas still happen?
+Will large Residence Hall events like Around Founders or Down in Andreas still happen?

 These traditions will be hard to accommodate in their past formats due to restrictions on visitors to residence halls and social distancing requirements.
 There is an opportunity for creativity as buildings and halls reimagine these events and new ones in outdoor formats and in compliance with current safety measures.

 Will fans be allowed to attend home athletic events?

 The President’s Council of the USA South Athletic Conference made the decision to not allow fans for the men’s and women’s basketball season.
 A decision should be coming soon for the remainder of our sports and will be announced on our website, and all social media channels.

 Will there be JV sports this spring?